 If your plan allows, you can choose to receive regular income payments (minimum $100) on a semimonthly, monthly, quarterly, semiannual or annual basis.
 You can increase, decrease or suspend the payments at any time.

 These withdrawals are not available from TIAA Traditional Account balances.

 TPA to Cash

-If your plan allows, you can withdraw your TIAA Traditional Account accumulation through a Transfer Payout Annuity (TPA) in 10 approximately equal annual payments.
+If your plan allows, you can withdraw your TIAA Traditional Account accumulation through a Transfer Payout Annuity (TPA) in 84 monthly payments.
 A lump-sum payment, subject to a surrender fee, may be available depending on your plan rules and the terms of your contract.